DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 ![Network Diagram](Network_Diagram.drawio.png)

-This document will cover a quick overview of the project.
+This document will cover a quick overview of the project by covering the goals of red team and blue team, as well as the steps they took to accomplish those goals.
 Specific details can be found in the [Project Presentation](/Project-Presentation/Capstone_Engagement_Presentation.pdf).

-## Table of Contents

-Section 1: Red Team

-Section 2: Blue Team

-Section 3: Conclusion

 ## Red Team